trunghoang2002/TestWebRTC/README.md

 node server/index.js
 ```

 This will start the server at `http://localhost:3000`.
-You can view the project by opening [index.html](https://github.com/trunghoang2002/TestWebRTC/blob/main/index.html) in your browser.
+You can view the demo by at [index.html](https://trunghoang2002.github.io/TestWebRTC/client/templates/index_ws.html).